 Holophone releases Super C microphone

+After almost two decades, Holophone has entered the single-point microphone production market place, and it's armed with an interesting idea.

 Company founders understood that surround sound was here to stay, and that the only available method of creating multichannel audio was cumbersome and expensive.
-For example, capturing audio from a half-dozen or so sources placed throughout a sports arena yields discrete tracks that can effectively be mixed in post, but this process demands a lot of setup time, as well as the expense of booking additional time in post.
-Then, there are the dangers that come with exposing technology to the environment.
+For example, capturing audio from a half-dozen or so sources placed throughout a sports arena yields discrete tracks that can effectively be mixed in post, but this process demands a lot of set up time.
+Then, there are the dangers that come with exposing technology to the environment, and the expense associated with having to book enough time in post to let a mixer assemble and work with these tracks.

 The latest product and technology information